 5. Adrian Lamo

-Adrian Lamo was best-known for hacking into major cooperations like Yahoo, Bank of America, Citigroup, The New York Times and Microsoft but the way he did it made him famous.
-He used public internet connections like libraries and coffee shops to hack to hack into major sites.
-Because of that style, he was named as ‘Homeless Hacker’.
+Adrian Lamo was best-known for hacking into major cooperations like Yahoo, Bank of America, Citigroup, The New York Times, and Microsoft but the way he did it made him famous.
+He used public internet connections like libraries and coffee shops to hack into major sites.
+Because of that style, he was named as ‘Homeless Hacker.
 In 2004, after being caught he was given six months of house arrest in order to pay $65,000 in restitution.

 Gary Mckinnon a.ka Solo is a Scottish hacker who masterminded the largest military computer hack of all time.
 He hacked into 97 US armed forces and NASA computers between 2001 and 2002within a period of just 24 hours he deleted critical files including weapon logs.
 In total the damage that his hacking cost the government an estimated $ 700,000.

 8. Owen Walker

 Owen Walker a.ka AKILL was only 17 when he let in an international hacking group that causes over 26 million dollars in damages.
 The school teenager was responsible for creating the Bot virus which spread into 1.3 million computers around the world crashing them.
 Even though he was caught despite all the damage he was released without being convicted.